Film: Terminology

 Widescreen refers to a larger width to height in the frame, compared to earlier historic aspect ratios.
 A feature-length film, or feature film, is of a conventional full length, usually 60 minutes or more, and can commercially stand by itself without other films in a ticketed screening.
 A short is a film that is not as long as a feature-length film, often screened with other shorts, or preceding a feature-length film.
 An independent is a film made outside the conventional film industry.

-In US usage, one talks of a screening or projection of a movie or video on a screen at a public or private theater.
+In American usage, one talks of a screening or projection of a movie or video on a screen at a public or private theater.
 In British English, a film showing happens at a cinema (never a theatre, which is a different medium and place altogether).
 Cinema usually refers to an arena designed specifically to exhibit films, where the screen is affixed to a wall, while theatre usually refers to a place where live, non-recorded action or combination thereof occurs from a podium or other type of stage, including the amphitheatre.
 Theatres can still screen movies in them, though the theatre would be retrofitted to do so.
-One might propose going to the cinema when referring to the activity, or sometimes to the pictures in British English, whereas the US expression is usually going to the movies.
+One might propose going to the cinema when referring to the activity, or sometimes to the pictures in British English, whereas the American expression is usually going to the movies.
 A cinema usually shows a mass-marketed movie using a front-projection screen process with either a film projector or, more recently, with a digital projector.
-But, cinemas may also show theatrical movies from their home video transfers that include Blu-ray Disc, DVD, and videocassette when they possess sufficient projection quality or based upon need, such as movies that exist only in their transferred state, which may be due to the loss or deterioration of the film master and prints from which the movie originally existed.
+But cinemas may also show theatrical movies from their home video transfers that include Blu-ray Disc, DVD, and videocassette when they possess sufficient projection quality or based upon need, such as movies that exist only in their transferred state, which may be due to the loss or deterioration of the film master and prints from which the movie originally existed.
 Due to the advent of digital film production and distribution, physical film might be absent entirely.

 A double feature is a screening of two independently marketed, stand-alone feature films.
 A viewing is a watching of a film.
 Sales and at the box office refer to tickets sold at a theater, or more currently, rights sold for individual showings.
 A release is the distribution and often simultaneous screening of a film.
 A preview is a screening in advance of the main release.